I remember when I first brought my guinea pigs home for the first time.

 There are a surprising number of commercial beddings that you should avoid in your guinea pig’s cage, even ones that are specifically targeted for small animals.

-Unsuitable beddings can cause issues like respiratory distress and skin irritation.
+Unsuitable beddings can harm your guinea pig’s feet and cause issues like respiratory distress and skin irritation.

 Pine and Cedar Wood Shavings

-Pine and cedar wood shavings are popular bedding choices for many small animals, but unfortunately, these types of substrates can be extremely harmful to guinea pigs and other little pets.
+Pine and cedar wood shavings are popular bedding choices for many small animals, but unfortunately, these types of substrates can be extremely harmful to guinea pigs and other small pets.

 From first glance, pine and cedar wood shavings seem like great options because they’re absorbent and smell pleasant.